 Hussian College is committed to supporting qualified students to fulfill their educational goals.
 The timing of scholarship disbursements for each term is at the discretion of the college.
+A student that officially or unofficially withdraws from school at any time will forfeit any unawarded institutional aid.

 For more information regarding any of these scholarship programs, please contact Hussian College Financial Aid Staff.
-These scholarships are for students in bachelor degree programs.
+These scholarships are for students in bachelor's degree programs.